Majors Advisory Council

 Ryan Mas, Class of 2018, Theology and German Major from West Bend, Wisconsin

 "My name is Ryan Mas and I am a junior Theology and German double major.
 I am originally from West Bend, Wisconsin but I call Carroll Hall my home on campus.
 I wasn't always a theology major—I came to Notre Dame undecided in my field of study, but after my first Foundations class with Michael Hahn, I knew I was in love with theology.
 I really enjoyed my class on Christian Spirituality with Prof. John Betz my sophomore year, especially looking at different expressions of spirituality in both Eastern and Western traditions.
 Prof. Betz boldly stated at the beginning of the course that it would be a 'life-changing' theology class, and he was right—his class inspired both a re-examination of my personal spirituality and a new interest in asceticism, mystics, and systematic theology.
 In the coming year, I hope to combine my interests in theology and German in some form of theological research in Germany before writing a theology thesis my senior year."

-Nick Munsen, Class of 2017, Theology and Program of Liberal Studies Major
+Tierney Vrdolyak, Class of 2018, Program of Liberal Studies and Theology Major